 As investors, this means we will own riskier assets only if we expect better returns from them.
 There is no guarantee we will earn better returns – if there were, we wouldn't really be risking anything.
 But we expect better returns.
 So if we own a 100% stock portfolio, we know we are taking more risk than if we own a 60% stock and 40% low-risk bond portfolio.
 If we own the former rather than the latter, we do so expecting better returns over time but knowing that the portfolio is riskier, more volatile, subject to sharper declines and deeper losses.

 These observations about risk and return give rise to further questions.
 For example, are there parts of the stock market that are riskier and have higher expected returns than other parts of the stock market?
 If so, are there effective ways to design and manage portfolios to target these parts of the market?
 We can ask similar questions about the bond market.

-Dimensional answers these questions "yes," drawing on the extraordinary past fifty years of capital markets research and on its own extraordinary past thirty years of designing and managing state of the art asset class portfolios.
+Dimensional answers these questions "yes," drawing on the extraordinary past fifty-five years of capital markets research and on its own extraordinary past thirty-five years of designing and managing state of the art asset class portfolios.

 Regarding risks worth taking, financial economists at the forefront of capital markets research have observed, confirmed, and reconfirmed in a series of seminal studies five important risk factors that are the sources of higher expected returns.

 Informed by this research, Dimensional designs its signature stock portfolios to capture the return premiums associated with small company and value stocks.
 On the bond side, Dimensional designs portfolios primarily to be risk reducers for combined stock and bond portfolios, providing a range of ways to invest in especially shorter-term, higher quality bonds.

 Dimensional's freedom from the limitations of traditional management is on display in the design of its asset class portfolios, but also in how it manages these portfolios.